Statistical inference for the probability of necessity for causal attribution: Causal attribution measure and the challenge for inference

-\end{proposition} \citet{tian2000probabilities} showed that the bound in \eqref{bound:dir} is sharp in randomized experiments with no covariate information, in the sense that for any observed data distribution $\pr(X,Y)$, there exists a joint distribution $\pr\{X,Y(0),Y(1)\}$ that is consistent with the observed data, such that $\PN$ can be any value permitted by the bound.
-In the presence of additional covariates, \citet{dawid2017probability} pointed out that the covariate-assisted bound in \eqref{bound:sharp} is narrower than the no-covariate bound \eqref{bound:dir} as $L_{\PT} \leq L$ and $U_{\PT} \geq U$.
-We reinforce that the bound \eqref{bound:sharp} is sharp when covariates are available. \begin{proposition} Under Assumption \ref{ass:re}, the bound in equation \eqref{bound:sharp} is sharp, in the sense that for any $\pr(X,Y,V)$, there exists a joint distribution $\pr\{X,Y(0),Y(1),V\}$ that is consistent with $\pr(X,Y,V)$, such that \emph{$\PN$} can be any value between $L$ and $U$. \end{proposition} This proposition is proved by choosing appropriate joint distributions of potential outcomes.
-The bound $\PN \in [L,U]$ cannot be further improved without additional assumptions, which represents the complete information about $\PN$ from the observed data distribution.
-The lower bounds $L_{\PT}$ and $L$ imply that $\PN \geq 1-1/\RR$ in general, and thus $\PN \geq 50\%$ as long as $\RR \geq 2$.
-But when the monotonicity assumption does not hold, $\PN$ could be larger than $50\%$ even if $\RR < 2$ \citep{dawid2014fitting}, i.e. the causal effect is small.
-The following is an example illustrating that $\PN$ could exceed $50\%$ while $\RR <1$. \begin{example} Suppose $V$ is a binary covariate with $\Pr(V=1) = \Pr(V=0) = 0.5$.
+\end{proposition} These bounds characterize possible values of $\PN$ compatible with the observed data.
+Analogous bounding approaches have also been developed in the principal stratification literature, where parameters of interest are likewise defined based on joint potential outcomes; see, for example, the work on truncation by death \citep{zhang2003estimation, grilli2008nonparametric}. \citet{tian2000probabilities} showed that the no-covariate bound is sharp in randomized experiments without covariates, in the sense that for any observed data distribution $\pr(X,Y)$, there exists some joint distribution $\pr\{X,Y(0),Y(1)\}$ that is consistent with $\pr(X,Y)$, such that $\PN$ can be any value permitted by the bound.
+With additional covariates, \citet{dawid2017probability} pointed out that the covariate-assisted bound is tighter than the no-covariate bound because $L_{\PT} \leq L$ and $U_{\PT} \geq U$.
+We prove that the covariate-assisted bound is sharp. \begin{proposition} Under Assumption \ref{ass:re}, the bound $\PN \in [L,U]$ is sharp, in the sense that for any observed data distribution $\pr(X,Y,V)$, there exists some $\pr\{X,Y(0),Y(1),V\}$ that is consistent with $\pr(X,Y,V)$, such that $\PN$ can be any value between $L$ and $U$. \end{proposition} The covariate-assisted bound cannot be further improved without additional assumptions.
+Moreover, the lower bounds $L_{\PT}$ and $L$ imply that $\PN \geq \AF=1-1/\RR$, so $\PN \geq 50\%$ whenever $\RR \geq 2$.
+However, when monotonicity fails, $\PN$ may exceed $50\%$ even when $\RR < 2$ \citep{greenland1999relation,dawid2014fitting}, i.e. the causal effect is small.
+The following is an example illustrating that $\PN$ could exceed $50\%$ while $\RR <1$ and $\AF<0$. \begin{example} Suppose $V$ is a binary covariate with $\Pr(V=1) = \Pr(V=0) = 0.5$.
 The conditional probabilities are specified as follows: $\Pr(Y = 1\mid X=1,V=1) = 0.4$, $\Pr(Y = 1\mid X=1,V=0) = 0.1$, $\Pr(Y = 1\mid X=0,V=1) = 0.1$, and $\Pr(Y = 1\mid X=0,V=0) = 0.8$.
-Then under Assumption \ref{ass:re}, $\ACE=-0.2$, $\RR =5/9$, and $L_\PT = 0$, but in contrast, we can conclude that $\PN \geq L = 0.6$. \end{example} This example suggests that $\PN$ and $1-1/\RR$ can differ substantially.
-As a result, causal effect estimands such as $\ACE$ and $\RR$ are not appropriate for the purpose of causal attribution.
-This example also demonstrates that in the presence of covariates, the covariate-assisted bound $(L,U)$ can be much more informative for $\PN$ than that without covariates.
-Although the bounds in Proposition \ref{prop:bounds} are readily available in the literature, the statistical inference for $\PN$ is not well studied, particularly when it is not point identified.
-We aim to construct confidence intervals for $\PN$ based on the sharp bound $(L,U)$.
+Then under Assumption \ref{ass:re}, $\ACE=-0.2$, $\RR =5/9$, $\AF=-0.8$, and $L_\PT = 0$, but in contrast, we can conclude that $\PN \geq L = 0.6$. \end{example} This example suggests that $\PN$ can differ substantially from $\AF$.
+Therefore, conventional estimands such as $\AF$ and $\RR$ are insufficient for causal attribution.
+It also demonstrates that the covariate-assisted bound $(L,U)$ can be much more informative for $\PN$ than the no-covariate bound.
+Although the bounds in Proposition \ref{prop:bounds} are available in the literature, statistical inference for $\PN$ is not well studied when it is not point identified.
+We aim to construct confidence intervals for $\PN$ based on these sharp bounds.